Skip to main content

 Leiden, the Netherlands

-Students will live in Leiden, the Netherlands from August to late October for the Fall 2022 program, or mid February to mid April for the Winter 2023 program.
-While there, students will focus on databasing dragonfly wings and label data for a larger project funded by the National Science Foundation.
+Students will live in Leiden, the Netherlands choosing either Spring Term from May–June 2024 or Fall Semester September–October (for 8 weeks) 2024.
+While there, students will focus on databasing dragonflies and label data for a larger project funded by the National Science Foundation.
 The internship is at Naturalis Biodiversity Center.
 The goal is to produce wing morphology data to explore the evolution of flight strategies over the evolutionary history of dragonflies (insect order Odonata).
-A stipend is provided, as is at least a portion of airfare and accommodation.

 Click here to apply today!